netstim/SlicerANTs/README.md

 ## Modules

 - antsRegistration: provides an interface for doing registration with ANTs.
-Generates parameters passed to the antsCommand module.
+Generates parameters passed to the antsRegistrationCLI module.
-- antsCommand: cli module to run ANTs executables (currently antsRegistration and antsApplyTransforms).
+- antsRegistrationCLI: cli module that run the command generated from antsRegistration module.

 ## (Basic) Tutorial